 Just like the outdoors, the interior is a celebration of the concrete curve and abolishment of right angles and rectangular shapes.

-Dominant seven-metre windows offer panoramic water views and soaring timber ceilings with large sky windows luxuriate in views and light as well as adding to the grandiosity of the design.
+Dominant seven-metre windows offer panoramic water views and soaring timber ceilings with large sky windows luxuriating in views and light as well as adding to the grandiosity of the design.

 The dominant elements include the circular and curved shapes, stunning water views, abundant use of cacti, artwork and natural materials that make this house live up to the reputation of the original architect, Reuben Lane.